By: Dr. Jaycie Loewen Last Updated: March 14, 2023

 We aren’t medical doctors (we’re a group of PhDs, neuropsychologists, and therapists), but we can get blood tests done inexpensively at our clinic when we suspect hormone dysregulation.
-Our nurse can draw blood between your therapy appointments, and we can get the results during treatment week.
+Our nurse can draw blood between your therapy appointments, and we can get the results during your time at Cognitive FX.
 This is a completely optional service that is helpful for patients who never thought about a hormonal issue before or whose doctors were reluctant to test.
 We can forward test results to your chosen physician.
 We can also collaborate with your physician if you were being treated prior to coming to our clinic.
 Treatment for PCS might repair some of the hormone dysfunction, which makes follow-up testing advisable.

 As we noted, treatment in the form of hormone replacement or medication is available for most of these conditions.

 Sometimes working with a nutritionist to modify your diet is sufficient.
 Ask if there are any changes you can make to help with hormone production or to reduce the amount of medication you need to take.

 Treatment at CFX: How Can It Help with Hormones?

 To be clear, we don’t directly treat hormone dysregulation at CognitiveFX.
 You should see an endocrinologist to treat and manage those conditions.

 We also can’t promise that being treated for post-concussion syndrome will end your hormone dysfunction.
 However, if the problem behind the hormone dysregulation is neurovascular coupling dysfunction, then restoring that can improve hormone production.